 The intended increase in military expenditure is by no means based on a solid defense analysis or military strategy, it is an arbitrarily chosen aim.
-It could have been 1.8, or 2.5 or even 4 percent as Donald Trump suggested off the cuff during the summit in Brussels.
+It could have been 1.8, or 2.5 or even 4% as Donald Trump suggested off the cuff during the summit in Brussels.

 In economic terms, the two-percent goal is an input indicator, informing about the size of the resources going into the armed forces.
 This measure is totally inadequate for measuring the usefulness or the efficiency of the armed forces.

 Neither the input (finances, personnel, weapons), nor the output (the tons of bombs dropped, the number of drones flown) are relevant indicators for judging the efficiency of the armed forces.

 How much and what type of personnel is required for that mission?
 How should they be equipped?
 But these are exactly the questions NATO avoids at present, not to speak of giving answers.

 It is the result of poor and late supplies of the arms industry who promised more than they could deliver in quality and quantity.
 It is doubtful that this dysfunction of the arms industry can be rectified by increasing funding.

 It is the fundamentally wrong philosophy to orient military expenditures on economic performance.

-Instead of promising higher expenditure in the future and finding all sorts of arguments to try to please and calm President Trump – like arguing that economic cooperation funds should also be included in the two percent goal, one should not accept this two percent-fetish.
-It looks like dancing around the golden calf and NATO members fall into the trap of President Trump’s arguments about free riders.
-By the way, the US President does not mention that US military expenditures, roughly 3.5 percent of GNP, is only partly spent in NATO.
-Quite a big chunk serves US global interest.
+Instead of promising higher spending in the future and finding all sorts of arguments to try to please and calm President Trump – like arguing that economic cooperation funds should also be included in the 2% goal, one should not accept this 2% fetish.

 President Trump considered NATO as obsolete already before his inauguration.
 Even if he is less blunt now and calls NATO a well-oiled machine there can be no doubt that this alliance is of minor relevance to him.